lydialawli/seakoala.io/docs/aboutLy.md

 Spanish asian-looking person who was raised by Hong Kong family.

-Studied her masters in 2D 3D Animation production, and just finished a 2 month Fullstack developer bootcamp.</br>
+Studied her masters in 2D 3D Animation Production, and just finished a 2 month Fullstack Developer bootcamp.

-Started exploring programming in 2016.</br>
+Started exploring programming in 2016.

-Fan of rock climbing, trail running, self-expression, books and introspective knowledge.</br>
+Fan of rock climbing, trail running, self-expression, books and introspective knowledge (and a bunch of other stuff).

 Enjoys  [illustrating](docs/art/ilustrations-2019.md)  life from time to time.